ilhan-mstf/puppeteer-investigation/README.md

 ```

 #### Seo checks
-Since search engines crawl your production website, it may be a good idea to check your pages seo performance.
-However, even if below examples handles this issue on test cases, you may want to generate a score and corresponding report.
+Since search engines crawl your production website, it may be a good idea to check your pages' SEO performance.
+However, even if the below example handles this issue on test cases, you may want to generate a score and corresponding report.

 ```js
 describe('SEO', () => {